laszloegri/rainbowtag/README.md

 2. After installation, replace the file *color_objects.py* in the installed colormath package to *color_objects.py* given in this repository.
 If a python environment is used, the file should be in *\Lib\site-packages\colormath*.
 (The conversion matrices in the python file at line 622 for RGB to XYZ and for XYZ to RGB are slightly changed based on information from http://brucelindbloom.com/.
-The differences between the old and new matrices are not big.)
+Differences between the old and new matrices are not big.)

 3. Open the *parameters.py* file.
 Set the images_folder to the location where you want to store your images.
 The default folder is *image* inside the *rainbowtag* folder.
 Also set the *color_tables_folder* variable to a location where there is about 4 gigabytes of free space.
 The default folder is *color_tables* inside the *rainbowtag* folder.